Estimated Reading Time: 7 Minutes

 Shade and shelter are essential in Costa Rica’s tropical climate.
 A pergola, retractable awning, or even a well-placed shade sail can make the space usable throughout the day.
 Incorporating climbing plants like jasmine or passionflower over these structures not only enhances shade but also adds fragrance and visual softness.
 This layered canopy effect mimics the natural structure of a rainforest, reinforcing the oasis concept.

 An often-overlooked element is the sensory experience beyond visuals.
 Consider how the space sounds, smells, and feels.
-Fragrant plants, rustling leaves, and the presence of wildlife all contribute to a calming environment.
+Fragrant plants, rustling leaves, and wildlife all contribute to a calming environment.
 Even a small herb garden with mint, basil, or lemongrass can add both aroma and functionality.
 The goal is to create a space where stepping outside feels like entering a different world.

 Finally, personalization is what truly transforms a backyard into an oasis.
 Whether it’s a hammock for afternoon relaxation, a small outdoor shower, or a cozy corner for morning coffee, these touches make the space meaningful and usable.
 In Costa Rica, where the pace of life often encourages slowing down and enjoying the moment, a well-designed backyard can become an extension of that philosophy.